 Playing Field – Claydon’s largest and most widely used resource.
 This land was purchased by the village and is currently under the custodianship of the Parish Council.
 The main field is approximately 0.5 hectares.
 A dedicated secure play area for children up to the age of 12 has been created and recently benefited from the addition of multi-play equipment.
 The Playing Field hosts the village’s main outdoor events, including the Summer Event / Dog Show and the bonfire / firework night.
 Events are run / managed by the Playing Field Management Committee.
 Users of the Playing Field who have dogs, can obtain a supply of ‘Dog Poop Bags’ by contacting Julie Cozze-Young on (01295) 690139

 Allotments – Several allotments next to the Playing Field may be rented and are managed by the Parish Council.
 Check with the Parish Clerk for current availability.
-An allotment application form can be downloaded here.
 If anyone is interested in taking on a plot please contact Sylvia Ingram (chairman) on 07817 271859 or email the Parish Clerk.
 Annual rent per plot is £5.